 - Do not overgraze.
 Overgrazing a pasture is not only harmful to the grass but also the beneficial life in the soil.
 Those are important considerations but overgrazing also will probably give your goats a higher worm load.
 The closer they eat to the ground, the more worms they will pick up.

-If you don’t have pasture available year around, then you would supplement with hay for the rest of the year.
+If you don’t have pasture available year-round, then you would supplement with hay for the rest of the year.

-Keeping your goats healthy is essential and part of that is feeding them correctly, another part is keeping accurate records from year to year using something like this Goat Health and Information Binder.
+Keeping your goats healthy is essential and part of that is feeding them correctly, another part is keeping accurate records from year to year using something like this Goat Management Binder.
 Don’t rely on your brain to remember so many details about each of your goats from year to year–I know my brain can’t do it!
 So I use the goat binder just mentioned to help me out!

 In Montana, it is absolutely impossible to have pasture available year around.
 In the fall, the grasses go dormant and the snow and cold set in until spring.
 So, we spend the summer baling up hay to feed our horses, cows, and goats all winter.